Flappers & Jazz in the Roaring 20's

 Flappers were the living symbol of the Roaring Twenties.
 The term describes the generation of young, stylish women in the 1920s.
 They wore short skirts (at the knee, which was short for that era), bobbed their hair, listened to jazz, and flaunted their disdain for what was considered "acceptable behavior".

 Flappers were seen as brash for wearing excessive makeup, drinking alcohol, smoking cigarettes in public, and otherwise flouting social norms.
 As automobiles became available, flappers gained freedom of movement and privacy.

 One cause of the change in young women's behavior was World War I which ended in November 1918.
-The death of large numbers of young men in the war, and the Spanish flu epidemic which struck in 1918 killing between 20-40 million people, inspired in young people a feeling that life is short and could end at any moment.
-Young women wanted to enjoy their life and freedom rather than stay at home and wait for a man to marry them.
+The death of large numbers of young men in the war combined with the 1918 Spanish flu epidemic which killed millions more, inspired in young people a feeling that life is short.
+Young women wanted to enjoy their lives and freedom rather than stay at home and wait for a man to marry them.